-Per discussion with the finance director, it was determined that the misstatements were due to oversight.
+Per discussion with the chief financial officer, it was determined that the misstatements were due to oversight.

 Effect:

 Material and significant misstatements were included in the financial statements presented for audit.
 The lack of controls and monitoring over the financial statement process could impact the reporting of the School District's financial position and results of operations.